emreovacik/slate/source/index.html.md

 }
 ```

-> This command returns a JSON structured like this:
+> The above command returns a JSON structured like this:

 ```json
 [